iiot2k/iiot2k/README.md

 If you like my work and find it helpful, please support me with buy me a coffee.

 ### Libraries for the Raspberry Pi
-The libraries are written for JavaScript and TypeScript.<br>
+The libraries are written in JavaScript and TypeScript for Node.js.<br>
 For performance reasons, the hardware accesses are written as an addon in C++.<br>
 Due to time constraints, I only support the 64 bit version of the Raspberry Pi operating system.<br>
 The libraries can be installed from the npm package manager.<br>